 The Vessel Must Be Documented with The United States Coast Guard

 In this scenario, an abstract is an official document that contains all of your vessel’s information.
 A boat title is comparable to a vehicle title in that it tells you everything about the boat, including who owns it.
-This information may be accessed via the Coast Guard’s National Vessel Documentation Center (NVDC) or Vessel Documentation Registrar LLC, accessible online.
+This information may be accessed via the Coast Guard’s National Vessel Documentation Center (NVDC) or Documentation Center Prof, accessible online.
 You’ll need to have a few things in place before acquiring an abstract of the title.
 Vessel abstracts of title requirements differ based on where you live in the United States and what kind of boat it is you’re attempting to get an abstract for.
 For example, whether or not your vessel is registered with the United States Coast Guard and whether or not it is registered under Title 46 affects the procedures you must take to get an abstract of title for your vessel.